Master of Arts in Psychology

 Students have a six-year time limit to complete all requirements for the master's degree.
 The six-year period begins with the end of the semester during which the student has been admitted to the program.

 - Student: File a plan of work and transcript during the second semester

 - Student: File a Master's Thesis Outline and Record of Approval after your thesis proposal

 - Student: File an application for degree no later than the fourth week of classes

-- Advisor: Submit change of thesis (8999) credit grades to Department of Psychology graduate advisor
+- Advisor: Submit change of thesis (8999) credit grades to the psychology graduate advisor

 - Student: Submit thesis in final form to the Graduate School